codemagic-ci-cd/cli-tools/README.md

 poetry run flake8 .
 ```

-Ensure that all imports are ordered as expected using isort from repository root with
+Ensure that all imports are ordered as expected using isort from the repository root with

 ```shell
 poetry run isort --check-only .